Multi-objective Evolution of Heuristic Using Large Language Model: Search Operators

 \subsection{E1 Operator}

 As shown in Figure~\ref{fig: E1_prompt}, the E1 operator is used to explore a new heuristic different from the $5$ selected heuristics.
-For simplicity, the heuristics including corresponding algorithm description and code are omitted.
+For simplicity, the heuristics including corresponding heuristic description and code are omitted.